Inertial Newton Algorithms Avoiding Strict Saddle Points: Acknowledgment

 The author acknowledges the support of the European Research Council (ERC FACTORY-CoG-6681839) and the Air Force Office of Scientific Research (FA9550-18-1-0226).
-The author deeply thanks J\'er\^ome Bolte, C\'edric F\'evotte, and Edouard Pauwels for their valuable comments and suggestions which helped in the process of writing this article. \\The numerical experiments were made thanks to the development teams of the following libraries: Python \citep{rossum1995python}, Numpy \citep{walt2011numpy} and Matplotlib \citep{hunter2007matplotlib}. \FloatBarrier
+The author deeply thanks J\'er\^ome Bolte, C\'edric F\'evotte, and Edouard Pauwels for their valuable comments and the anonymous reviewers for their suggestions which led to significant improvements, such as tackling non-isolated critical points.
+The numerical experiments were made with the following libraries: \citep{rossum1995python,walt2011numpy,hunter2007matplotlib}.